craigh411/vue-rate-it/README.md

 ### Using the CDN

 It is recommended that you use vue-rate-it via NPM, however, each rating component does have a dist file available via unpkg.
-To use the raters via CDN simply include the following in your webpage:
+To use the raters via CDN simply include the following in your web page:

 #### Star Rating